EmptyBlueBox/Introduction_to_Computer_Vision-wh-2024Spring-PKU/README.md

 # News
-Notes maintenance for 2025 by [xujing](iculizhi.github.io) live updates, on branch 2025
+Notes maintenance for 2025 by [xujing](iculizhi.github.io) live updates.
+Version of 2024 is in branch `2024`.

 # Introduction to Computer Vision Repository